 As the song says, everything old is new again.
-In fashion that may be merely amusing, but the phrase has a deeper meaning for the many farmers who are discovering that “quaint” old-fashioned farming methods are actually rooted in deep ecology.
-After a century of industrial farming, some young farmers are turning to such tried and true practices as seed saving and sustainable management of livestock, crops, and soil to improve the quality of food, farmland, and farmers' lives.
+In a fashion that may be merely amusing, but the phrase has a deeper meaning for the many farmers who are discovering that “quaint” old-fashioned farming methods are rooted in deep ecology.
+After a century of industrial farming, some young farmers are turning to such tried and true practices as seed saving and sustainable management of livestock, crops, and soil to improve the quality of food, farmland, and farmers’ lives.

 A Blend of Old and New

 With its hoop houses, barns, pasture, and neat rectangles of fluffy plowed fields, New Family Farm, on leased land in a little Sonoma County valley, looks a bit like one of England’s fabled emerald shires.
 The sound of horses stomping and snorting drifts up the hill on gentle breezes.
 The farmers’ felt hats and suspenders augment the feeling of being transported to another time and place.
 But despite their appearances, Power and Davidoff are thoroughly modern men, well versed in the science and history of agro-ecology, and dedicated to growing healthy food and improving the land.